REXFEDEC/nitin/README.md

 2. **Git repository access** to this project (fork or direct repo).
 3. **MongoDB instance** reachable from Railway (Railway Mongo add-on or external cluster).
 4. **Java 17** and **Maven** locally if you need to build/test before deployment.

-> **Note:** Before deploying, update `src/main/resources/application.properties` so the server picks up Railway's injected port: `server.port=${PORT:9090}`.
-Railway sets `PORT` at runtime; without this change the service will still listen on 9090.
+5. Environment variables ready for deployment (see step 5 below for details).

 ---

 ## Deploying to Railway

 1. **Prepare the repository**
-   - Commit the port change mentioned above if you have not already.
+   - Commit any changes if you have not already.
    - Push your repository to GitHub/GitLab.

 2. **Create a new project on Railway**